Your app's logic lives in an entrypoint file — inference.py (Python) or src/inference.js (Node.js).

 This is where your logic goes:

-1async def run(self, input_data: AppInput, metadata) -> AppOutput:2 # Log progress3 metadata.log("Processing...")4 5 # Do work6 result = process(input_data.prompt)7 8 # Return output9 return AppOutput(result=result)Setup for models
+1async def run(self, input_data: AppInput, metadata) -> AppOutput:2 # Log progress3 metadata.log("Processing...")45 # Do work6 result = process(input_data.prompt)78 # Return output9 return AppOutput(result=result)Setup for models

 1class AppSetup(BaseAppInput):2 model_id: str = Field(default="gpt2", description="Model to load")3 precision: str = Field(default="fp16", description="Model precision")45class App(BaseApp):6 async def setup(self, config: AppSetup):7 from transformers import AutoModel8 self.model = AutoModel.from_pretrained(config.model_id)This runs once per configuration.
-If AppSetup values change between requests, the app re-initializes.
+If setup values change between requests, the app re-initializes.

 Multi-function apps

-Apps can expose multiple functions, each with their own input/output types:
+Apps can expose multiple functions, each with their own input/output types.

-1from pydantic import BaseModel23class GreetInput(BaseModel):4 name: str = "World"56class GreetOutput(BaseModel):7 message: str89class ReverseInput(BaseModel):10 text: str1112class ReverseOutput(BaseModel):13 reversed_text: str1415class App:16 async def run(self, input_data: GreetInput) -> GreetOutput:17 """Default function - says hello."""18 return GreetOutput(message=f"Hello, {input_data.name}!")1920 async def greet(self, input_data: GreetInput) -> GreetOutput:21 """Custom greeting."""22 return GreetOutput(message=f"Welcome, {input_data.name}!")2324 async def reverse(self, input_data: ReverseInput) -> ReverseOutput:25 """Reverse text."""26 return ReverseOutput(reversed_text=input_data.text[::-1])Functions are discovered automatically if they:
+1from pydantic import BaseModel23class GreetInput(BaseModel):4 name: str = "World"56class GreetOutput(BaseModel):7 message: str89class ReverseInput(BaseModel):10 text: str1112class ReverseOutput(BaseModel):13 reversed_text: str1415class App:16 async def run(self, input_data: GreetInput) -> GreetOutput:17 return GreetOutput(message=f"Hello, {input_data.name}!")1819 async def reverse(self, input_data: ReverseInput) -> ReverseOutput:20 return ReverseOutput(reversed_text=input_data.text[::-1])Python: Functions are discovered automatically if they have type hints using Pydantic models.

-1curl -X POST https://api.inference.sh/v1/apps/{app_id}/run \2 -d '{"function": "reverse", "input": {"text": "hello"}}'Working with files
+1curl -X POST https://api.inference.sh/apps/run \2 -H "Authorization: Bearer inf_your_key" \3 -d '{"app": "namespace/name", "function": "reverse", "input": {"text": "hello"}}'Working with files

 Input files are downloaded for you: